 Important Risks Related to this Article

 There are risks associated with investing, including possible loss of principal.
 Foreign investing involves special risks, such as risk of loss from currency fluctuation or political or economic uncertainty.
-Funds focusing their investments on certain sectors increase their vulnerability to any single economic or regulatory development.
+Funds focusing their investments on certain sectors and/or smaller companies increase their vulnerability to any single economic or regulatory development.
 This may result in greater share price volatility.
 Please read the Fund’s prospectus for specific details regarding the Fund’s risk profile.

 Diversification does not eliminate the risk of experiencing investment losses.